Frequently Asked Questions (FAQ)

 - Will you accept letters of recommendation sent via Interfolio?

-Yes, Interfolio is now compatible with the online system.
+Yes, Interfolio is now compatible with the online system except for departments in the School of Engineering.
 However, please remember that letters written specifically for your Stanford graduate program tend to be stronger than letters written for general use purposes.

 - What if my recommenders are not receiving their recommender link emails?